pavlos163/mongo-to-s3-backup/README.md

 # Mongo -> S3 Backup

-This is a very simple script to take a MongoDB database dump into S3 (or any other S3-based storage such as Cloudlfare).
+This is a very simple script to take a MongoDB database dump into S3 (or any other S3-based storage such as Cloudflare).

 ## Building the Docker image
 ```